microsoft/Relation-Aware-Global-Attention-Networks/README.md

 We validate the effectiveness of RGA modules in person re-identification (re-id) task.
 Our implementation in person re-id is target for the applications of finding lost child, and the visitor density analysis in retail store.

 ![image](https://github.com/microsoft/Relation-Aware-Global-Attention-Networks/blob/master/diagrams/spatial_channel_RGA.png)
 Figure 1: Diagram of our proposed Spatial Relation-aware Global Attention (RGA-S) and Channel Relation-aware Global Attention (RGA-C).
 When computing the attention at a feature position, in order to grasp information of global scope, we stack the pairwise relation items, i.e., its correlations/affinities with all the feature positions, and the unary item, i.e., the feature of this position, for learning the attention with convolutional operations.
-For each feature node, such compact global relation representation contains both affinity and location information and is helpful for learning semantics and infer attention.
+For each feature node, such compact global relation representation contains both the global scope affinities and the location information and is helpful for learning semantics and infering attention.

 ## Installation